-79. The first problematic provision is North Carolina's requirement that poll workers reside in the county where they serve on Election Day.
+70. The first problematic provision is North Carolina's requirement that a majority of poll workers reside in the precinct where they serve on Election Day.
 See N.C.
-Gen. Stat. § 163-42(b) as amended by HB 1169 § 1(b).
-Upon information and belief, as of May 14, 2020, eight county boards have requested to eliminate 64 precincts for the upcoming
+Gen. Stat. § 163-42(b).
+Upon information and belief, as of May 14, 2020, eight county boards have requested to eliminate 64 precincts for the upcoming Congressional District 11 Second Republican Primary, impacting over 50,000 voters.
+Several of these county boards specifically cited a lack of poll workers as a reason for consolidated precincts.